Skip to main content

 Stinky Tofu (Chou Doufu)

-Fermented tofu with pungent aroma, typically deep-fried and served with pickled cabbage and chili sauce.
-Raohe Street Night Market in Taipei offers authentic experience.
-Despite strong smell, beloved street food snack.
+Fermented tofu with a famously strong smell, usually deep-fried and served with pickled cabbage and chili sauce.
+Raohe Street Night Market in Taipei is a good place to try it.
+The aroma puts some people off, but it's a much-loved snack.

 Lu Rou Fan (Braised Pork Rice)